No-Sew Bean Bags for Outdoor Games with Kids

 STEP FIVE

-To finish No-Sew Bean Bags, I cut off the excess sock cuff to create a more compact bean bag for the kids the throw and use for patio games, however, you could leave the sock whole.
+To finish the No-Sew Bean Bags, I cut off the excess sock cuff to create a more compact bean bag for the kids the throw and use for patio games, however, you could leave the sock whole.
 After that, I repeated the process with the remaining pairs of socks.

 Cut the excess from the cuff of the sock bean bag Creatively Beth #creativelybeth #kidsgames #beanbags #polypellets #fairfieldworld

-In conclusion, the kiddos now have two dozen bean bags and all I used to make them was six pairs of socks from Dollar Tree and my go-to Poly-Fil® Poly-Pellets® from Fairfield World.
+The kiddos now have two dozen bean bags and all I used to make them was six pairs of socks from Dollar Tree and my go-to Poly-Fil® Poly-Pellets® from Fairfield World.
 The great thing about bean bags is there are countless things they can be used for.
 We can easily pull them out and then head outside for some friendly family competition.

 Make no-sew bean bags from Dollar Tree socks and Poly-Pellets Creatively Beth #creativelybeth #kidsgames #beanbags #polypellets #fairfieldworld